x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-1-1-through-5-1-20-in-exchange-online.md

 # Fix email delivery issues for error code 550 5.1.1 through 5.1.20 in Exchange Online

 > [!IMPORTANT]
-> Mail flow rules are now available in the new [Exchange Admin Center](https://admin.exchange.microsoft.com/#/transportrules).
+> Mail flow rules are now available in the new Exchange Admin Center.
+[Try it now](https://admin.exchange.microsoft.com/#/transportrules)!

 It's frustrating when you get an error after sending an email message.
-This topic describes what you can do if you see error codes 550 5.1.1 through 5.1.20 in a non-delivery report (also known as an NDR, bounce message, delivery status notification, or DSN).
+This article describes what you can do if you see error codes 550 5.1.1 through 5.1.20 in a non-delivery report (also known as an NDR, bounce message, delivery status notification, or DSN).

 |||||
 |---|---|---|---|